Tuufless/FFXIV-Elemental-Raid-Macros/index.en.md

 # FFXIV Elemental Raid Macros

-This repository is a collection of macros (and my notes) often encountered in the Elemental Data Center (DC).
+This repository is a collection of my notes for Ultimate strategies encountered in the Elemental and Mana Data Centers (DC).

-Elemental is a Japanese FFXIV data center; however, it is home to servers with high populations from other countries such as Tonberry or Kujata.
-That being said, it is still ultimately a Japanese DC, so it generally follows **Japanese** strategies.
-Keep that in mind that when watching (English) videos/reading guides- there may be differences.

 <div style="background-color: #200 ; padding: 10px; border: 1px solid;">
 <p><b>NEW URL:</b> <a href="https://xivjpraids.com/">XIV JP Raids</a></p>